-Sergeant Mario Alvarado joined Broward College in February of 2016.
+Willis Holcombe Center: Sergeant Mario Alvarado joined Broward College in February of 2016.
 Sgt.
-Alvarado brings to the Broward College Campus Safety Department 22 years of managing experience in the public safety field.
+Alvarado brings to the Broward College Campus Safety Department 23 years of managing experience in the public safety field.
 Sgt.
-Alvarado's work experience includes managing a security company for 15 years with over 500 security officers and staff.
+Alvarado's work experience includes managing a security company for 15 years, with over 500 security officers and staff.
 In 2009, Sgt.
-Alvarado began his second journey in becoming the head of security for Vista BMW where he supervised 30 security officers for 9 years before joining Broward College.
+Alvarado began his second journey in becoming the head of security for Vista BMW, where he supervised 30 security officers for nine years before joining Broward College.
 Sgt.
-Alvarado is currently working on his Office Management AS degree and looking forward to graduating from Broward College in December 2019.
-Sgt.
-Alvarado will continue his studies at Broward College towards his bachelor's degree.
+Alvarado is currently working on his BAS degree in Office Management and looking forward to graduating from Broward College in December 2021.